galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 > ⚠️ Please note, that if you want your chart to be more precise and to specify that the x-axis coresponds to "Week and year", it is possible.
 In order to do so, follow the tip below:
 >    > ### {% icon tip %} Tip: Creating a new column of the dataset containing the week and the year First of all, you have to know how many years are taken into account in your dataset.
->    > 1.Search for the tool `Compter le nombre d'occurrences de chaque enregistrement` with the following parameters
+>    > 1.
+Search for the tool `Compter le nombre d'occurrences de chaque enregistrement` with the following parameters
 >    > * "Sur le jeu de données": `output` from **trouver et Remplacer des patterns dans des colonnes en utilisant des expressions régulières**.
 >    > * "Select": `Column 3` (the on headed with `SITE`)
 >    > * "Délimité par": `Tabulation`.